ianstormtaylor/superstruct/docs/reference.md

 'jane@example.com'
 ```

-Intersection structs validate that a value matches all of many structs.
+`intersection` structs validate that a value matches all of many structs.
 Their arguments are any other validate struct schema.

 ### `lazy`